Tax-Justice-Network/iff-oup-book/README.md

 # Using Github

-There are several ways you can use github to participate in the project.
+There are several ways you can use github to participate in the project - all via here: https://github.com/Tax-Justice-Network/book

 If you want to make a general comment, or would like to discuss an idea you have to contribute to the project, the first and easiest thing to do is to open up an issue.
 To do this click on the issue tab and then click “new issue”.
 A text editor will open up where you can leave a message, which will then be responded to.